Updated July 2020

-Yet many businesses are still struggling to build momentum and find an audience.
+Yet, many businesses struggle to build momentum and find an audience.

-If this is you and you’re ready to build a successful business blog, then read on!
+If this is you and you’re ready to build a successful business blog, learn the qualities you’ll need.

 Before you hit publish, review your post to ensure you maintain the integrity and credibility of your blog.